abdelbary8/mysql-items/README.md

 # mysql-items

-mysql Helper based implementation to handle CRUD operations of items (your object)
+C# mysql Helper based implementation to handle CRUD operations of items (your object)